E1 error — communication fault

 Step 1

-Unplug the range from the wall outlet (or trip the dedicated breaker) and wait a full 5 minutes before restoring power.
-The E1 code signals a communication fault between the main control board and the induction or oven sub-board, and a momentary loss of power forces both boards to reinitialize, clearing transient errors caused by voltage spikes or software glitches.
-If E1 does not return after power-up, the fault was intermittent and no further repair is needed.
+First, unplug the range from the wall outlet (or trip the dedicated breaker) and wait a full 5 minutes before restoring power.
+The E1 code indicates a communication fault between the main control board and the induction or oven sub-board.
+A brief power loss forces both boards to reinitialize, which can clear transient errors caused by voltage spikes or software glitches.
+If E1 doesn’t return after power-up, then you’ve likely resolved the issue without any further repair.

 Step 2

-Remove the rear access panel (4 × ¼” hex screws) to expose the control board and its ribbon cable connections.
-Ribbon cables carry the high-speed data signals between boards, and a partially seated ZIF connector is one of the most common causes of a persistent E1 fault.
-To reseat each connector, flip the locking tab up, pull the ribbon straight out, reinsert it fully until it stops, then close the tab — never force a ZIF connector or you will crack the socket.
+Next, remove the rear access panel (4 × ¼” hex screws) to expose the control board and its ribbon cable connections.
+Ribbon cables handle high-speed data signals between boards, and a partially seated ZIF connector is a common cause of a persistent E1 fault.
+To reseat each connector, flip the locking tab up, pull the ribbon straight out, reinsert it fully until it stops, then close the tab.
+Be careful not to force a ZIF connector, or you risk damaging the socket.

 Step 3

-Apply electrical contact cleaner to the ribbon connector pads and work each connector through 5 open-and-close cycles to scrub away oxidation or contamination on the contact surfaces.
-Oxidized or dirty contacts increase resistance on the data lines, which the board interprets as a communication failure even when the physical connection looks intact.
-Use a cleaner rated safe for plastics and allow it to fully evaporate before restoring power.
+Apply electrical contact cleaner to the ribbon connector pads and work each connector through 5 open-and-close cycles to scrub away oxidation or contamination.
+Dirty contacts can increase resistance, leading the board to interpret it as a communication failure—even if the connection looks fine.
+Use a cleaner rated safe for plastics and let it fully evaporate before restoring power.

 Step 4

-With the range still unplugged, locate the power supply section of the control board and use a multimeter set to DC voltage to probe the 5V and 12V logic rails when power is restored.
-Low or absent voltage on either rail means the board’s internal power supply is failing, which will prevent reliable communication and cause a persistent E1 regardless of connector condition.
-If either rail reads more than 10% below its rated value, the control board must be replaced rather than reseated.
+With the range still unplugged, locate the power supply section of the control board.
+Use a multimeter set to DC voltage to probe the 5V and 12V logic rails when power is restored.
+If you find low or absent voltage on either rail, it indicates the board’s internal power supply is failing, which can lead to persistent E1 faults regardless of the ribbon cable condition.
+If either rail reads more than 10% below its rated value, you’ll need to replace the control board instead of just reseating.

 Step 5

-Order replacement control board WB27X26027 and, before disconnecting anything, photograph every harness connector and its orientation on the existing board.
-Swapping the wrong connector during reassembly can damage the new board or create additional faults, so the photos serve as your exact reference.
-Disconnect all harnesses from the old board, remove it, mount the new board, and reconnect all harnesses using your photos to verify correct placement.
+Order the replacement control board WB27X26027.
+Before disconnecting anything, take photos of every harness connector and its orientation on the existing board.
+This step is crucial—swapping the wrong connector during reassembly can damage the new board or create additional faults.
+Disconnect all harnesses from the old board, remove it, mount the new board, and reconnect all the harnesses using your photos as a reference for correct placement.

 Step 6

-Restore power and observe whether the E1 code has cleared from the display.
-Run each induction zone at a mid-power setting and cycle the oven through a full bake preheat to confirm all heating elements and sub-systems are communicating correctly with the new board.
-If E1 returns immediately after replacing the board, suspect a fault in the wiring harness itself — inspect for chafed insulation or broken wires between the two boards before ordering additional parts.
+Restore power and check to see if the E1 code has cleared from the display.
+Run each induction zone at a mid-power setting and cycle the oven through a full bake preheat to confirm that all heating elements and subsystems are communicating correctly with the new board.
+If the E1 error returns immediately after replacing the board, you might have a fault in the wiring harness itself—inspect for chafed insulation or broken wires between the two boards before ordering additional parts.

 Where to Buy Replacement Parts